MohamedEMonem/Drawing-JS-App/README.md

 ## Usage

 1. Choose a shape from the dropdown menu.
-2. Adjust parameters like number of sides (for polygons) or organic factor.
+2. Adjust parameters like the number of sides (for polygons) or the organic factor.
 3. Select a color and optionally choose to outline the shape.
 4. Click "Draw" to render the shape on the canvas.
 5. Use "Clear" to reset the canvas.